Diorama (Silverchair album): Recording and production

-Album and single releases
+Release and commercial performance

 Following a 31 March 2002 release on record label Eleven, Diorama reached number one on the ARIA Albums Chart on 14 April, making it Silverchair's fourth chart-topping album.
 It went on to be certified triple-platinum by ARIA, indicating sales in excess of 210,000 copies.
 The album peaked at number seven in New Zealand, thirteen in Austria, forty in Switzerland, and 116 in France.
 Diorama reached number ninety-one on the U.S. Billboard 200.

 The first single, "The Greatest View", was released in advance of the album on 28 January 2002.
 It reached number three in Australia, where it was also certified gold, and number four in New Zealand and Canada.
 It charted at number thirty-six on Billboards Hot Modern Rock Tracks in 2007 when re-released alongside the band's next album, Young Modern.
 Johns wrote "The Greatest View" as a response to the media "always watching [him] in different ways".
 It was not intended to be aggressive but rather a straightforward commentary on the media frenzy that had surrounded the band for many years.

 On 13 May 2002, "Without You" was released as the second single.
 It peaked at number eight in Australia but dropped to number twenty-nine the following week, spending only five weeks on the chart.
 The song was first announced by Silverchair bass guitarist Chris Joannou in November 1999, when he told fans the band had "a very small cache of recorded material stored away", including "Without You".
 "Without You" was followed by "Luv Your Life", which peaked at number twenty in Australia after its 20 September release.
 The inspiration for the song came to Johns during a therapy session, based on the idea that "there were people in the world who needed treatment but couldn't afford therapy."
 Johns composed most of the song's lyrics while listening to a therapist.
 In a performance at London's Shepherd's Bush Empire, Johns jokingly said "Luv Your Life" was dedicated "to all my ladies".

-The final single, "Across the Night", was released on 31 March 2003.
-The song, which Johns wrote over nine hours on a sleepless night, peaked at number twenty-four on its three weeks on the Australian chart.
-The arrangement by Parks features twin keyboards and a full orchestra.
+The final single, "Across the Night", was written by Johns over nine hours on a sleepless night, and arranged by Parks using twin keyboards and a full orchestra.
+It was released on 31 March 2003 peaking at number twenty-four on its three weeks on the Australian chart.
 The band's much-delayed tour in support of Diorama took its name from "Across the Night".

-The Diorama Box

-On 1 December 2002, a limited-edition CD box set was released as The Diorama Box, consisting of the first three singles from the album as well as an exclusive single, "After All These Years".